PRESENCE BEFORE THE BRAIN

 Most theories of the social brain begin with interaction.
 Some begin with the brain itself.
 They seek to understand how organisms perceive their conspecifics, communicate with them, cooperate, or build relationships.

-Is anyone there?
+Is anyone around?

-This mechanism is known as quorum sensing .
+This mechanism is known as quorum sensing.

 This is not a metaphor